CyberTrainingExercise/Starcom/README.md

 ## Operation Starcom

-3 satellites will be running as a set of virtual machines on a master laptop, each of them will have a set of vulnerabilities that will allow remote access from the cadets.
-A UI display will show the status of all the satellites and their connection with the DLAB (where the cadets are hacking from).
+3 satellites will be running as a set of docker containers, each of them will have a set of vulnerabilities that will allow remote access from the cadets.
+A UI display will show the status of all the satellites and their connection with the Starcom Command Center (where the cadets are hacking from).

 1. One of the satellites (starcom0) will be running a vulnerable web application that contains logs of passwords.
 Directory brute forcing and log examining will lead to an SSH login being obtained.